benjaminingreens/org/README.md

 You can also toggle the `delete_routines` variable to `TRUE` or `FALSE` to delete old events matching any routines.
 If set to `FALSE`, Org will keep old events generated by routines and automatically set the `status` to 'Done'.

 ## Tag Management

-## TODO

-- Refresh memory on:
-  [X] How to remove testing environment files (`rm -rf .config .org org.egg-info venv`)
-    - Do I not also need to remove the pre-commit and post-receive?
-  [X] How to recreate testing environment files (`python -m venv venv`, `source venv/bin/activate`, `pip install -e .`)
-    - Off the back of this I can create the standardised example library
-  - How to upload to AUR - note this down
-- ~Figure out what is going on with `fuzzywuzzy`.
-Is it not being installed from `requirements.txt`~

-- Create routine management
-    - fix issue with start and end dates in events created by routines (no @)
-    - ~working on fixing issue with titles including dates so multiple events can be created~
-    - ~frequency notation currently does not capture 'fixed weeks'.
-2 weeks into a month is not synonymous with the beginning of 'the second full week' of the month. this needs to be fixed. additional notation will be required~
-        - the abvove has been addressed with the pure_count variable -- where pure_count being ON means that when counting into a month, we count from the first monday if the first day of the month is not a monday
-- Create tag management

-- fix alphabetical ordering of yaml
-- ~Create command line views~
-  - Add o and r, and allow combined commands
-  - Have them refresh after returning after editing note
-- Order the properties in a specific manner
-- ~Nested _org folders is allowed - might this cause issues? what if the folder is moved? might be easier to ensure they are top level~
-- Standardise configuration handling
-  - Including re-initialisation for config re-writes
-  - Urgency decay as an option?
-- Open file when created (include options in config)
-- Handle special characters in org create
-- doc updates
-- standardised code across board
-- flow chart
-- ~Create standardised example library~

-- Org command currently setup to work only in org dirs.
-Fix
-- Improve messages for errors etc. (replace ValueErrors with print statements and exit the script)
-  - Improve other general messages too - messages that say, for example, that note was created
-- Not entirely convinced that there will be no errors server-side.
-Check possibilities

-## ISSUES

-- If someone clones an org repo, or a portion of it, org may not be initialised.
-User has to be careful.
-Could push invalid changes to server.
-Think about mitigation of this.
-- Ensure server-side logic is secure.
-There are a few places where things feel a bit risky.
-- Org auto-open item is an issue when using on mobile. can’t open apps from terminal in the same way i don’t think
-- will org need to be reinitialised in a folder when an update is done
-- no logic handles deletions. if an item is removed, the json object remains. need better logic. maybe a bin.json as a backup?